Should You Use a Reverse Mortgage for Real Estate Investing?

 - Rights to own the property – The lender wants rights to the property after you pass away, or, they will either take 95% of the current appraised value or the mortgage balance, whichever is lesser.
 Check with your lender to get more details on this requirement.

 What about Using a Reverse Mortgage for Real Estate Investing?

 Wait a minute…you wanted to do a reverse mortgage for real estate investing.
-You wanted to borrow “HECM style” against a paid off investment property and that’s why you are reading this article.
-Nice try, but sorry…you can’t!
-The property used as collateral for your reverse mortgage has to be owner occupied…
+You wanted to borrow “HECM style” against a paid off investment property.
+That is why you are reading this article.
+Unfortunately, you can’t.
+The property used as collateral for your reverse mortgage has to be owner-occupied.

 Should You Use a Reverse Mortgage for Real Estate Investing?
 Find out the details...
 Click To Tweet Now that we have that covered, let’s assume you want to take a reverse mortgage out on your primary residence to invest in real estate.
 Should you do that or not?
 This really is going to be a numbers game with the cost of borrowing money.
 Just as you would run the numbers on bank financing for a potential rental, you need to think of reverse mortgages as the same.